hyojaekim03/HTN25_submission/readme.md

 1. Prerequisites
 Make sure you have the following installed on your machine:

    - Node.js (version 18 or higher recommended)
-- Docker (for production and testing in containers)
+   - Docker (for production)
    - npm or yarn

 2. Clone the Repository
 ``` bash